Dispute Resolution Team

 Join the Team

+Info sessions and tryouts are held each fall during the first month of school.
+All are welcome, even 1Ls, LLMs, and MSLs.
+Please check CNDR’s Sharknet page or the Hastings Master Calendar for dates.
 For more information about the Team, contact Clint Waasted, Team Director, at Email Addresswaastedc@uchastings.edu.
-Or come by the CNDR office, room 408 in the McAllister Tower, call 415.581.8941 or email email@example.com.
+Or come by the CNDR office, room 408 in the McAllister Tower, call 415.581.8941 or email firstname.lastname@example.org.

 The Team’s continuing success is due in large part to the quality of coaching we are able to provide to our students from local advocates and practitioners.
 The students learn so much from the feedback and advice given from professionals.
 Many of our coaches and judges tell us how much they enjoy working with the students, and how their volunteer experience with the team has actually helped them in their own practice.